WatermelonKatanaDevs/TurboWarp/README.md

 ### **Do's**

-- allows es6
+- Allows es6
-- supports most datablock_storage requests
+- Supports most datablock_storage requests
-- has all CDO implemented methods for Applab runtime environment
+- Has all CDO implemented methods for Applab runtime environment
-- has pollyfilled array method arguments for ES5
+- Has pollyfilled array method arguments for ES5
-- has dynamic upscaler & allows for custom HTML scaling for fullscreen applications
+- Has dynamic upscaler & allows for custom HTML scaling for fullscreen applications

 ### **Don'ts**

-- don't use baseURI directly (it will return different data).
+- Don't use baseURI directly (it will return different data).
-- don't use relative paths <br>
+- Don't use relative paths <br>
 `/v3/assets/<id>/<asset>`  ❌ <br>
 `https://studio.code.org/v3/assets/<id>/<asset>` ✅
-- don't set any global variables that may interfere with the windowed runtime environments.
+- Don't set any global variables that may interfere with the windowed runtime environments.
-- don't override EXPORT_OPTIONS.
+- Don't override EXPORT_OPTIONS.
 It's the environment uptime keeper.

 >## **Gamelab**

 ### **Do's**

-- allows es6
+- Allows es6
-- supports set & get keyvalues
+- Supports set & get keyvalues
-- has all CDO implemented methods for the GameLab runtime environment.
+- Has all CDO implemented methods for the GameLab runtime environment.
-- has pollyfilled array method arguments for ES5
+- Has pollyfilled array method arguments for ES5
-- has an upscaler that runs the game on a bigger screen
+- Has an upscaler that runs the game on a bigger screen
-- emulates relative paths for assets
+- Emulates relative paths for assets

 ### **Don'ts**

-- don't set any global variables that may interfere with the windowed runtime environments.
+- Don't set any global variables that may interfere with the windowed runtime environments.
-- don't override this list of runtime variables.
+- Don't override this list of runtime variables.
     - p5
     - p5Inst
     - \_FCONFIG\_